akltech/Object-Detection/README.md

 ## Requirements

 OpenCV and Python are required to run the code sample locally.
-If you are on Windows and do not already have OpenCV installed see <a href="https://medium.com/@pranav.keyboard/installing-opencv-for-python-on-windows-using-anaconda-or-winpython-f24dd5c895eb" target="_blank">Installing OpenCV for Python.</a>
-Familiarity with computer vision and machine learning terms is helpful but not required.
+If you are on Windows and do not already have OpenCV installed see <a href="https://medium.com/@pranav.keyboard/installing-opencv-for-python-on-windows-using-anaconda-or-winpython-f24dd5c895eb" target="_blank">Installing OpenCV for Python.</a> Familiarity with computer vision and machine learning terms is helpful but not required.

 ## Before you begin

 * Install ```OpenCV-contrib```.
-The module contains cascade classifiers, the machine-learning algorithms for real-time object detection.
-In this tutorial, you will use the Haar Cascade classifiers.
-If you installed OpenCV-Python with Anaconda, you must install an additional module to retrieve them.
+The package contains a Haar cascade classifier, the object detection algorithm used in this tutorial.
+If you installed OpenCV-Python with Anaconda, you must install contrib to retrieve the Cascades directory.
   <br></p>
-To install OpenCV-contrib, open the Anaconda prompt and use the ```pip``` <a href="https://pypi.org/project/opencv-contrib-python/" target="_blank">command:</a>
+To install ```OpenCV-contrib```, open the Anaconda prompt and use the ```pip``` <a href="https://pypi.org/project/opencv-contrib-python/" target="_blank">command:</a>
     ```
     pip install opencv-contrib-python
     ```

-*  Download the ```samplevideo.mp4``` file and the ```car.xml``` file from <a href="https://github.com/akltech/Vehicle-Detection/blob/94c946f07dfba7fcd958893d59c074fbe26fe91a/Program%20Files" target="_blank">Program Files</a> into your code directory.
-The ```samplevideo.mp4``` file contains a sample input video.
+*  Download the ```samplevideo.mp4``` file and the ```cars.xml``` file from <a href="https://github.com/akltech/Vehicle-Detection/blob/94c946f07dfba7fcd958893d59c074fbe26fe91a/Program%20Files" target="_blank">Program Files</a> into your code directory.
+The ```samplevideo.mp4``` file contains a sample video from a highway surveillance camera.
 <br></p>
-The XML file contains a pre-trained classifier for cars.
-Training refers to feeding the machine learning algorithm data so that it can learn to detect specific objects. ```car.xml``` includes features classified as a car or non-car.
-This way, the algorithm training for vehicles is already complete.
+The XML file is a pre-trained classifier for cars.
+Training refers to feeding the machine learning algorithm data so that it can learn to detect specific objects.
+The ```cars.xml``` file contains features classified as a car or non-car.

 ## Step 1: Read, display and write a video.